RahulRJB/Obsidian-RJB/My Vault/Notes/ROC-AUC.md

 ### 4. Usefulness of ROC-AUC in Modeling

 - **Threshold-independent evaluation**: ROC-AUC evaluates the model's performance across all possible thresholds, making it a robust measure of separability.
-- **Comparing models**: AUC allows you to compare multiple models.
+- **Comparing models**: AUC allows you to compare multiple models using a single number.
 A model with a higher AUC is generally better at distinguishing between the classes.
+- Also used to compare different hyperparameter settings of the same model.
-- **Class-imbalance robustness**: Unlike metrics like accuracy, AUC-ROC can be useful even if the classes are imbalanced, as it focuses on the model's sensitivity and specificity instead.
+- **Class-imbalance robustness**: Unlike metrics like accuracy, AUC-ROC can be useful even if the classes are imbalanced, as it focuses on the model's sensitivity and specificity instead, both of them being ratios.
+- **Trade-off visualization**: Shows the trade-off between sensitivity and specificity